Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 For instance, the SURMOUNT-1 trial tracked more than 2,500 eligible people over 72 weeks (around 17 months).
 On average, people taking the highest (15mg) dose lost 22.5% of their body weight—and 36% of this group shed a quarter of their starting weight or more.

 The drug has been shown to have a good safety profile too, at least for the people it’s designed for.
 While side effects are common, they tend to be mild and manageable.
-In the SURMOUNT-1 trial, 6.2% of people taking the 15mg dose stopped their treatment because of side effects.
+In the SURMOUNT-1 trial, only 6.2% of people taking the 15mg dose stopped their treatment because of side effects.
 That means 14 people in every 15 were happy to continue.

 Mild side effects

-Many people will experience mild side effects , which are generally short-lived and manageable.
+Many people will experience mild side effects, which are generally short-lived and manageable.
 They tend to be most pronounced when you first start taking Mounjaro and whenever you increase your dose.
 Common side effects include:

 - Gastrointestinal problems (burping, flatulence, constipation, diarrhoea, nausea and vomiting)